Talking to Your Doctor About COPD

 Self-care is such a big part of chronic obstructive pulmonary disease (COPD) management, and it can be a very empowering opportunity.
 After all, monitoring and caring for your symptoms at home grants you a lot of control and independence.
 On the other hand, without accurate, up-to-date information, your COPD could spin out of control despite your best efforts.
 This is why talking to your doctor about COPD is important.

 There’s no replacement for a good relationship with your doctor when you live with a chronic illness, and every good relationship is built upon communication.
-Your doctor is your guide, but they are also your partner in health and healing: learn how to speak freely about your disease, and how to forge a more useful relationship with your medical team.
-This will allow you to have a better understanding of your condition, and allow you to make informed choices.
+Your doctor is your guide, but they are also your partner in health and healing, so learn how to speak freely about your disease, and forge a more useful relationship with your medical team.
+This will allow you to have a better understanding of your condition and make informed choices.

 It's Important to Know the Stage of Your Illness

 COPD can progress at different rates, but it will always progress.
-A huge number of COPD patients aren’t aware of the stage of their disease at their time of diagnosis, and many more don’t know where they are right now.
+A huge number of COPD patients are not aware of the stage of their disease at their time of diagnosis, and many more do not know where they are right now.

 Since different treatments and techniques can be used for different stages of COPD, you should know just where you stand at any given time.

 X-rays, blood tests and breathing tests are all helpful tools, but they don’t always paint a complete picture.
 In many cases, a patient’s daily challenges and achievements are a better measure of their state of health.